Existence Serrin type results for the Dirichlet problem for the prescribed mean curvature equation in Riemannian manifolds: Introduction

-\end{teo} We note that in Serrin condition \eqref{SerrinCondition}, $\Hc_{\partial\W}(y)$ denotes the inward mean curvature of $\partial\W$ at $y\in\partial\W$.
-A direct consequence of theorem \ref{T_Serrin_Ricci} is the following sharp result. \begin{teo}[Serrin sharp solvability criterion {\cite[p.
+Since \eqref{cond_Ricc_Serrin} is satisfied by every $H\in\R$, it follows that the \textit{Serrin condition} \eqref{SerrinCondition} is a necessary and sufficient condition for graphs with constant mean curvature to exist over bounded domains of the Euclidean ambient space.
+Actually, the following classical sharp solvability criteria holds. \begin{teo}[Serrin {\cite[p.
 416]{Serrin}}] Let $\W\subset\R^n$ be a bounded domain whose boundary is of class $\cl^2$.
-Then the Dirichlet problem for the mean curvature equation has a unique solution for every constant $H$ and arbitrary $\cl^2$ boundary data if, and only if, $(n-1) \Hc_{\partial\W} \geq n \modulo{H}$. \end{teo}
+Then for every constant $H$ the Dirichlet problem for equation $\M u=nH$ in $\W$ has a unique solution for arbitrary $\cl^2$ boundary data if, and only if, $(n-1) \Hc_{\partial\W} \geq n \modulo{H}$. \end{teo}

-Joel Spruck \cite{spruck} is the pioneer in the study the Dirichlet problem \eqref{ProblemaP} in the $M\times\R$ setting when $H$ is a positive constant.
-Spruck established a priori estimates for this problem that led to several existence results.
-More specifically related with our work is the theorem stated below. \begin{teo}[Spruck {\cite[T 1.4 p.
-787]{spruck}}] Let $\W\subset M$ be a bounded domain whose boundary is of class $\cl^{2,\alpha}$ for some $\alpha\in(0,1)$.
-Let $H\in\R_+$ and suppose that